apigee/devrel/CONTRIBUTING.md

 In order to run this process locally for your solution:

 ```
+# build a docker image that will run the automation pipeline
 npm run build-pipeline-runner

+# run the pipeline for a single solution folder
 npm run pipeline -- <path-to-your-solution-folder>
 E.g. npm run pipeline -- ./demos/hello-world
 ```

-In order to run this process locally for all solutions within DevRel, execute the following commands:
+In order to run the pipeline for all solutions within DevRel, execute the following commands:

 ```
+# build a docker image that will run the automation pipeline
 npm run build-pipeline-runner

+# run the pipeline for all solution folders
 npm run pipeline
 ```